Wolox/tech-guides/ruby-on-rails/docs/gem-tutorials/spree.md

 end
 ```

-Here nothing strange, we define validates and relation as usual.
+Here's nothing strange, we define validates and relation as usual.
 We will show how define **belongs_to** on the next example.
 It’s also possible to define method for the model.
 In need to modificate an existing method from spree gem, it is sufficient to define here a method with the same name and write custom code on it.

 ### Generate a new model